sporto/elm-tutorial/add_and_delete/delete_a_player_3.md

       ( model.players, delete playerId )
 ```

-This returns the `delete` effect we created before.
+This returns a `delete` effect we will add next.